bagelquant/bagelquant.github.io/_posts/2025-05-28-predictability-measure.md

 | Interpretation             | Can be misleading if extreme values dominate | Better reflects **true rank predictability** |
 | Preferred for factor IC?   | No (unless assumptions clearly hold)     | Yes (default choice in empirical analysis) |

----

 ## Information Coefficient Information Ratio (ICIR)

-**Information Coefficient Information Ratio (ICIR)** measures the stability of IC across time periods:
+The **Information Coefficient Information Ratio (ICIR)** measures the consistency and stability of the IC across time periods:

 $$
 ICIR = \frac{\text{mean}(IC)}{\text{std}(IC)}
 $$

-Interpretation:
+**Interpretation:**

-- ICIR > 0.5: good consistency
+- ICIR > 0.5: Indicates good consistency in the factor's predictive power.
-- ICIR > 1.0: very strong and stable factor
+- ICIR > 1.0: Indicates a very strong and stable factor.

-These metrics are standard in quantitative finance for assessing factor quality.
+These metrics are standard tools in quantitative finance for evaluating the quality and reliability of predictive factors.